 - $80,000 to fund a reimbursement grant for County personnel and local law enforcement agencies to achieve the CIT Program professional certification through CIT International

-Since 2014, the Board of Commissioners has honored National Safety Month in June by promoting safe firearm storage.
+Since 2014, the Board of Commissioners has honored National Safety Month in June to promote safe firearm storage.
 Safely storing firearms helps to prevent suicide, tragic accidents and gun violence.
-The Board partners with the Oakland County Sheriff's Office to organize an annual gun safety lock giveaway.
-Trigger locks donated by the National Shooting Sports Foundation (NSSF) Project ChildSafe are distributed to local police departments across the county, who provide the locks to the public free of charge.
-To obtain a free trigger lock, contact your local police department.
+Call your local police department to request a free trigger lock.
+Safe storage can save lives.